solomonxie/ZhihuUserScraper/README.md

 Storage of URLs:
 - The data takes 44.99604 byte/url, 43 MB/1M urls, 42 GB/1B urls
-- Zhihu.com has 2.2 Billion users, So it'll take 92 GB.
+- Zhihu.com has 220 million users, So urls will take 9.2 GB.
-- ZIP conpression rate: 0.29%, which reduces the whole pack to 0.27GB
+- ZIP conpression rate: 0.29%, which reduces the whole pack to 27MB
 - Database compression rate is similar or even further.

+Storage of IDs:
+- No need to store whole url but an unique ID
+- each ID takes 4 byte, 840MB for 220 million IDs.
+- After compression, it'll take much less space, say 4MB.

 Storage of profile infos: